iimez/lllms/README.md

 ## lllms

-Local Large Language Models for node.js.
-Simple tools to build complex AI applications on localhost.
+Local Large Language Models for node.js - Tools to build AI applications on localhost.
 Built on [llama.cpp](https://github.com/ggerganov/llama.cpp/) via [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).
 And [transformers.js](https://github.com/xenova/transformers.js/) using [ONNX](https://github.com/microsoft/onnxruntime/tree/main/js#onnxruntime-node)!

-Including a model resource pool and an optional HTTP API server.
+The project includes a model resource pool and an optional HTTP API server.
 Model file management is abstracted away completely.
 Useful for small-scale chatbots, local assistants, or any applications where private+offline is critical.
-Prioritizing ease of use (DX and deployment) and nice APIs.
-For other approaches check out some [similar projects](#related-solutions).
+For other not node-based projects, check out the [related solutions](#related-solutions) section.

 ⚠️ This package is currently in beta.
 Some APIs may change.
 Things may break.
-Feel free to report any issues you encounter.
+Issue reports are very welcome.

 ### Features